Cinema 1: The Movement Image: Affection images

 "The affection-image is the close-up, and the close-up is the face..."

 A character in the film is perceived and perceives – and then will act.
 However, there is an interval between perception and action: affects.
 Bodies are affected by the world, and then act upon the world.
 There will be thus be types of shots which take affects as their subject matter.
 The most familiar type of affective shot is of the face.
 The close-up.
 Some films, such as Dreyer's The Passion of Joan of Arc (1928) are composed from a series of close-ups, and in this way create an affection-image film.
 The affection-image film is therefore a film which foregrounds emotions: desires, wants, needs.
-These emotions arise from images of faces which communicate the unfilmable intensive affects of the characters.
+These emotions arise from images of faces which communicate the unfilmable intensive effects of the characters.

 This type of affection-image corresponds to the sign of solid perception of the perception-image and is called the "icon".
 There will then be types of affection-images and affection-image films which correspond to liquid and gaseous perception.
 These are named the "dividual" and "any-space-whatevers".
 The sign of the dividual is seen in films by Eisenstein which film collective emotions of the mass.
 Any-space-whatevers are most usually seen in backgrounds, and when they become the focus of the film can be landscapes or city-spaces, or using aspects of cinema such as color and lighting.
 Deleuze gets the idea of the any-space-whatever from Pascal Augé, who "would prefer to look for their source in the experimental cinema.
 But it could equally be said that they are as old as cinema itself".
 These are non-human affects: "a place of ruin, all-encompassing rain, the lens flare of sunshine, the shimmering of heat haze".